adityagupta1435/devTinder-web/README.md

 - Edit Profile Feature
 - Show Toast message on saved profiles
 - New Page - See all connections
+- New Page - See all the Connection Request
+- Accept and Reject the connection Request

 Body
 NavBar